I update this page about once a year, it is reasonably current but not up to the minute.

 What's so great about Falcom anyway?

 They pair these advanced worlds with minimalist play mechanics.
 The majority of their games only use 2-4 buttons even on systems with more available.
-Considering most of the their games began as a PC title this shows commitment on their part to keeping things simple.
+Considering many of their games began as a PC title this shows commitment on their part to keeping things simple.
 Regardless of experience level, any gamer can instantly master the controls of a Falcom title and start exploring at their own pace.

 Ys Series

 Let's kick things off with Falcom's most recognized series in the United States - Ys.
-The series follows the journeys of Adol Christin across a European-like continent.
+It follows the journeys of Adol Christin across a European-like continent.
 The games have a continuous story but the plot of each is self-contained so they can be played independently.
 The only exception would be Ys II which is heavily tied to the first Ys game.
 In the United States Ys II has typically been packaged with the original Ys so it's not problem for American gamers.

 The first game in the series came to the United States in the form of Ys: The Vanished Omens for the Sega Master System and Ancient Land of Ys for DOS.
 Despite the name differences these are the same story.
 OK the key word there is "story" because the dungeon layouts aren't completely identical, the graphics vary a bit, and the sound quality on the PC version is rough compared to the Master System.
 Presentation differences aside, these are both ports of the original Japanese PC-8801 game.